Home - Book Preview

 "Thank God!
 Can we go home now?"

 "What was that powder you put in his coffee?"
-Grandpa asked a few minutes later as we got to the highway.

 "A little something that helped him follow directions."

-The next morning I met Matt at the front door five minutes to eight.
+The next morning I met Matt Preston at the front door five minutes to eight.
 Unlocking the lobby door, I let him in.

 "Come on in Matt, just in time."